 The company has an unfunded and non-contributory defined benefit retirement plan covering substantially all of its regular employees.
-Under R.A.
-No. 7641, the Company is legally obliged to provide minimum retirement pay for qualified employees upon retirement.

 14. Related Party Transactions

 The company grants and receives advances to and from its subsidiaries and entities under common control for working capital requirements and capital expenditures.